 Cost Burden: A small amount of the total households, 8.6% make between 0-30% HUD adjusted median family incomes (HAMFI).
 However more households, 16% make between 30-50% of HAMFI, the largest group being Small Family households and households containing persons 62 years of age and older.
 Small Related, Elderly, and Other households make up the largest owner-occupied households paying more than 30% and 50% of their gross income on housing costs.
-The aging housing stock found in older boroughs and villages in Cumberland County is the housing typically affordable to low- and moderate-income families.
-Municipal residents and land use regulations do not fully support affordable housing development proposals.
+The aging housing stock found in older boroughs and townships in Cumberland County is the housing typically affordable to low- and moderate-income families.

-Income: The median household income has only increased 7% since 2010.
+Income: The median household income has increased 7% since 2010.
+Median housing costs have increased at a higher rate.
 Most renters that are cost burdened make between 30% and 80% of the median income.
 There are more renters than owner-occupied households that have cost burden issues.
 Family incomes are usually too cost burdened to afford home maintenance costs.